graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 implement your own attributes as shown above, or call the `Validate` method to set a validation function.

-### 6. Validation rules can validate field arguments and directive arguments
+### 6. Validation rules can read or validate field arguments and directive arguments

 Validation rules can now read or validate field arguments and directive arguments.
 This is useful for edge cases, such as when a complexity analyzer needs to read the value of a field argument